bwolatz/CSCI4900/Readme.md

 ## Install Directions.

 #### Plugin Install
-Download the folder and run pip install . within the top level of project.<br/>
+[Grab the source from the latest release](https://github.com/bwolatz/CSCI4900/releases) and use `pip` to install it as a package.
+Replace `0.x.x` with the latest release version number.

 #### Obtain Source Files and install inforamtion from DoSOCS<br />
 DoSOCS - https://github.com/DoSOCSv2/DoSOCSv2<br />